Skip to content

 Do coated strings sound dull?

-Before I switched to Elixir Strings, I had always kept hearing people complaining about Elixir strings online and also claiming that their tone is completely different and not useful.
-Most tone snobs didn’t like the feel of them and even commented as they sounded terrible!
+Before I switched to Elixir Strings, I had always kept hearing people complaining about Elixir Strings online and also claiming that their tone is completely different and not useful.
+Most tone snobs didn’t like the feel of them and even commented that they sounded terrible!

 If you think your guitar strings are the only component of your guitar tone and they will 100% affect your tone, you are wrong!
 They do affect the tone and feel of the instrument, however, they can just contribute to your overall guitar tone as any other component does.
-Elixir Strings definitely don’t sound dull at all and will not affect your tone in a negative way!
+Elixir Strings definitely don’t sound dull at all and will not negatively affect your tone!

 Coated vs Uncoated strings